Chandansahu7980/Farmers_F4/README.md

 ## 🖥️ Screenshots

-> Screenshots are included in the `/screenshots` folder or documentation PDF.
+> Screenshots are included in the documentation PDF.

 ---